tbranyen/diffhtml/README.md

 `);
 ```

-So this feature allows for inline binding of any DOM event, sending complex
+So this feature allows for inline binding of any DOM event, and sending dynamic
 property data to any element.

 Tagged templates also have no problem consuming other tagged templates (even